bldl/emplace-spidermonkey/README.md

         * Underscores are used to refer to variables (`_varname_`).
         * `<emu-xref>`: Link to other sections, clauses or algorithms within the specification.
         * `*someBoldText*`: Make bold text with `*`.
-        * Use double brackets (`[[...]]`) when documenting or referring to the internal, hidden mechanisms of objects that are not directly accessible in the JavaScript™ language but are crucial for the implementation and behavior of the object.
+        * Use double square brackets (`[[...]]`) when documenting or referring to the internal, hidden mechanisms of objects that are not directly accessible in the JavaScript™ language but are crucial for the implementation and behavior of the object.

 * The function `upsert(key, callbackfn)` in ecmarkup (can also be found under the spec-folder in this proposal)
     ```html